stefansandru/social-network/README.md

 ## System Requirements

-- Java: Version 17.
+- Java: Version 17
-- JavaFX: Download the latest version for your operating system from [here](https://gluonhq.com/products/javafx/).
+- JavaFX: Version 21.0.6
-- PostgreSQL: Ensure it is installed and properly configured.
+- PostgreSQL: Ensure it is installed and properly configured

 ## Installation and Configuration